imgios/minimalist/README.md

 <h6 align="center"><a href="https://imgios.github.io/minimalist/">Demo</a> · Built with <a href="https://getbootstrap.com/">Bootstrap</a></h6>

 ## Contributing
-If you want to make it with colors, add new features, fix any bug, or just contributing, **you're welcome**!
+If you want to make it with different colors, add new features, fix any bug, or just contributing, **you're welcome**!
 1. Start by forking the repository.
 2. Create your own branch:
     - `feature/featureName`